mediagoom/mediagoom.github.io/_startsteps/package.md

 ---
 title: Package
 char: random
-short: Package your media file for use in used in any web server using mg tool.
+short: Package your media file for use in any web server with mg.
 ---

-Package allows to repackage statically your
+The mg tool allows you to package statically your
- MP4 files in order
-to be used effectively streamed on the Internet.
+ MP4 files.
+In this way you they can be effectively streamed on the Internet.
 Packaging features: